 This plea means that you agree you committed the violation stated on the complaint.
 (The word "Responsible" is used with civil violations while the word "Guilty" is used with criminal violations.)

 Pay the amount of the sanction/fine by phone (480) 350-8800, online, mail or in person on or before your Court date.
-If the violation occurred on or after September 13, 2014, click HERE to review the Fine Payment and Sanction Schedule for eligibility and registration information.
-If the violation occurred on or after January 1, 2015, click HERE to review the Fine Payment and Sanction Schedule for eligibility and registration information.
+Click HERE to review the Fine Payment and Sanction Schedule for eligibility and registration information.

 Plea of Not Responsible (Not Guilty)